 Control people are most often "good people up to no good" as Robert Fritz says.
 That is the topic of other blogs, but for now let's just learn how to be aware of your controlling behavior.

-Here are three questions to consider to help you determine if you are trying to control someone.
+Here are three questions that help you determine if you are trying to control someone.

 Are your emotions taking over?

-You see someone not doing what they need to do, so you try to control them.
-Even if you don't say it to them, you are thinking some form of "should, ought, or must."
+You see someone not doing what they need to do, so you push the control lever forward in your mind.
+Even if you don't say it to them, you think some form of "should, ought, or must."
 You may want them to change so that they don't make the mistakes you made.
 Or, just don't want them to make a choice that you don't agree with or don't like.

 Now, you feel your emotions engaging and you really don't want them to do it.
-In fact, if they continue, you believe there is some real danger that they don't see.
-Worse yet, you feel it is your responsibility to keep them from doing it.
+In fact, if they continue, you believe there is real danger that they don't see.
+Worse yet, you feel it is your responsibility to stop them from doing it.

-But, they won't listen, so you become angry, resentful, or just discouraged because, "They just don't get it!"
+But, they won't listen, so you become angry, resentful, or just disappointed because, "They just don't get it!"

 Are you only seeing what is bad?